|04-21-2013, 10:52 PM||#24|

 Joined: Sep 2006

 Location: Bend, OR

-I gathered the parts for a CRF fork swap.
-I did this on my other bike, and afterwards realized that I made a mistake on the triples I chose.
+Since I now needed a new front wheel, I decided to take the opportunity to upgrade the suspension.
+I had a set of 2006 CRF250X forks, and gathered the parts for a swap.
 Stock, early CRF triples have a 24mm offset.
 Stock XRs are 18mm.
-Putting the 24s on my other XR made turn crappy.
-I wanted to avoid that, so I got a set of 20mm clamps from Scotts performance, which are made by Billet Racing Products:
+I got a set of 20mm clamps from Scotts performance, which are made by Billet Racing Products:

 To balance the suspension and the height, PC revalved the rear shock, and took out a shim that added 4mm of length to the shock.
 The shock leverage ratio starts at 4.0:1 which means the ride height is now 16mm higher.
 1" = 25mm, so I made up the difference with a taller rear tire.

 The fork swap is easy, it's chasing down the details that is the hard part.
-I had to get a new headlight, which meant adding a handlebar switch, which meant a new lever / comp release combination, new fender, few other things:
+I had to get a new headlight, handlebar switch, lever / comp release combination, new fender, few other things:

 And the final result:

 Brtp4 screwed with this post 10-04-2014 at 07:02 AM